Which Of The Following Is Not True Of Anaerobic Respiration

 1. Glycolysis – The Universal Starter

 Anaerobic respiration always begins with glycolysis, a ten‑step process that converts glucose into two molecules of pyruvate while generating a net gain of 2 ATP and 2 NADH.
-This phase is identical in both aerobic and anaerobic pathways and does not require oxygen The details matter here..
+This phase is identical in both aerobic and anaerobic pathways and does not require oxygen And that's really what it comes down to.
+Took long enough..

 2. The Divergence Point – Electron Acceptors